JanisE/who_is_who_in_socionics/README.md

 ## Usage

+### Enable add-on's icon in the add-on toolbar, for Chrome

+In Chrome, the icon is not visible in the add-on toolbar, by default.
+In order to load poll data or get to the configuration editing easier, one must:
+1. click on the add-ons icon (a puzzle piece icon) on the right side of the toolbar;
+2. find "Who Is Who in Socionics" on the add-on list and click its pin icon "Pin Extension" to be active.

 ### Create person list manually

 In the extension settings page, fill in the type and person list in the text box, and click on `Save`.